 At Lupton Fawcett, we understand that involvement from social services can lead to feelings of fear, anger and confusion, which is why we are here to provide advice and support throughout social service proceedings.

-If you have been contacted by social services and require representation at meetings, or want to know more about your rights, contact us today by calling 0333 323 5292, or by filling in then enquiry form on this page and someone will be in touch.
+If you have been contacted by social services and require representation at meetings, or want to know more about your rights, contact our family law solicitors today by calling 0333 323 5292, or by filling in then enquiry form on this page and someone will be in touch.